Beatty solutions of almost Golomb functional equations: Abstract

-for nondecreasing sequences of positive integers with~$a(1)=1$.
-Its earliest solution, the almost Golomb sequence of order~$r$, is $r$-regular in the sense of Allouche and Shallit and has oscillating ratio $a(n)/n$.
-We prove that for every $r\ge 2$ that is not an even perfect square, the equation admits a second monotone solution given by an inhomogeneous Beatty sequence of slope $1/\!\sqrt{r}$.
+for nondecreasing sequences of positive integers.
+Its greedy solution is $r$-regular in the sense of Allouche and Shallit.
+Beyond that one, and for every non-square order~$r$, the equation has another solution, an inhomogeneous Beatty sequence $a(n)=\fl{n/\!\sqrt{r}+d}$ where~$d$ is a parameter.
+No other positive slope occurs, and the equation holds for all $n\ge r$ exactly when~$d$ lies in an explicit closed interval depending on~$r$.
+That interval is a single point when $r=2$ and has positive length for every non-square $r\ge 3$.

-Composing the equation with~$a$ leads to a triple-nested identity which admits a continuous one-parameter family of inhomogeneous Beatty solutions, parametrised by a shift~$d$ ranging over an explicit interval.
-We determine these intervals sharply for $r=2$ and $r=3$, each proved by a local regime analysis combined with equidistribution of an irrational orbit.
-The endpoints of these intervals sit naturally inside the Pell--Ostrowski framework of Fokkink, and the defect set at the upper endpoint for $r=2$ is characterised as the return-time set of an irrational rotation to an explicit interval.